Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Numerical Experiments

-It is well known that the performance of V-cycle MG methods for this jump coefficient problem will degenerate.
+It is well known that the performance of the V-cycle MG methods for this jump coefficient problem will degenerate.
 Table~\ref{tab:AMLI_vs_V_jump}~confirms this fact.
-For this problem, due to lack of regularity, if one iteration of nonlinear PCG methods is used to define the coarse level solver, both $\hat{B}_k[\cdot]$ and $\tilde{B}_k[\cdot]$ appear to be non--uniformly convergent.
-Nevertheless, according to Theorem~\ref{thm:AMLI_vs_V}, they exhibit better convergence than the V-cycle MG.
-Furthermore, if the number of iterations of the nonlinear PCG methods is sufficiently large ($n=2$ in this case), according to the theoretical results in \cite{Notay.Y;Vassilevski.P2008}, we can expect that $\tilde{B}_k[\cdot]$ be uniformly convergent both with respect to the number of levels $k$ and the jumps, which is demonstrated by the numerical results shown in Table~\ref{tab:AMLI_vs_V_jump}.
+For this problem, due to lack of regularity, if one iteration of the nonlinear PCG method is used to define the coarse-level solver, both $\hat{B}_k[\cdot]$ and $\tilde{B}_k[\cdot]$ appear to be nonuniformly convergent.
+Nevertheless, according to Theorem~\ref{thm:AMLI_vs_V}, both $\hat{B}_k[\cdot]$ and $\tilde{B}_k[\cdot]$ exhibit better convergence than does the V-cycle MG.
+Furthermore, if the number of iterations of the nonlinear PCG methods is sufficiently large ($n=2$ in this case), according to the theoretical results in \cite{Notay.Y;Vassilevski.P2008}, we can expect that the $\tilde{B}_k[\cdot]$ to be uniformly convergent both with respect to the number of levels $k$ and the jumps, as shown by the numerical results in Table~\ref{tab:AMLI_vs_V_jump}.
 Furthermore, we see that $\hat{B}_k[\cdot]$ also converges uniformly.

-In the last numerical experiment, we use unsmoothed aggregation AMG (UA-AMG) methods to solve model problem~\eqref{eqn:pde_model} discretized by linear finite element on uniform meshes.
-Given the $k$-th level matrix $A_k \in \mathbb{R}^{n_k \times n_k}$, in the UA-AMG method we define prolongation matrix $P_{k-1}^{k}$ from a non-overlapping partition of the $n_k$ unknowns at level $k$ into $n_{k-1}$ nonempty disjoint sets $G_j$, $j=1,\dots, n_{k-1}$, which are referred to as aggregates.
+In the last numerical experiment, we use the unsmoothed aggregation AMG (UA-AMG) methods to solve the model problem~\eqref{eqn:pde_model} discretized by the linear finite element on uniform meshes.
+Given the $k$-th level matrix $A_k \in \mathbb{R}^{n_k \times n_k}$, in the UA-AMG method we define the prolongation matrix $P_{k-1}^{k}$ from a non-overlapping partition of the $n_k$ unknowns at level $k$ into $n_{k-1}$ nonempty disjoint sets $G_j$, $j=1,\dots, n_{k-1}$, which are referred to as aggregates.
 In our numerical experiments, we use Algorithm 2 in \cite{Vanek.P;Mandel.J;Brezina.M1996} to generate the aggregates on each level.
-Once the aggregates are constructed, the prolongator $P_{k-1}^{k}$ is a $n_{k} \times n_{k-1}$ matrix given by
+Once the aggregates are constructed, the prolongation $P_{k-1}^{k}$ is an $n_{k} \times n_{k-1}$ matrix given by